opxger/teamList/README.md

 # Salesforce Demo Project

+TODO: Apply sorting to all pages, not just current page
+TODO: Fix page size switcher

 Create a page/application that lists standard or custom objects (you can choose what object to list)

 The list can have several column headers (name, created date, etc, of your choice)